Would you like to enjoy the Advent atmosphere in Denmark?

 Town Hall Square

-Rådhuspladsen, or Town Hall Square in Czech, is definitely not to be missed, because this is where the Christmas markets take place.
-The historic town hall building is definitely worth a visit.
+Rådhuspladsen is not to be missed, because this is where the Christmas markets take place.
+The historic town hall building is worth a visit.

 You can stop in Germany on your way to Denmark.
 Advent markets in Dresden never disappoint.